parisni/mimic-omop-guidelines/02-method.rst

 - Local code for mimiciii such as admission diagnoses, demographic status, drugs, signs and symptoms were manually mapped to OMOP standard models by several participants.
 This work was followed and check by a physician.
 We had only used csv files for our manual mapping.
 All are available on github : https://github.com/MIT-LCP/mimic-omop/tree/master/extras/concept.
 This solution can scale for medical users without database engineering background.
 We tried to adopt the same methodology in their creation ; some obvious fields are needed : local and standard name, local and standard id.
 Moreover evaluation and comments fields are good practices and may help contributers
 - fuzzy match algorithm for mapping suggestion semi-automatic.
 The manual terminology mapping has been catalized by using a naïve but flexible approach.
 Many mapping tools exist on the area RELMA provided by LOINC, USAGI provided by OHDSI.
 Most of those tools are based on linguistic mapping [cite], and the approach have been shown to be the most effective[cite].
 Following our prime idea to build low dependency tools, we managed to build a light semi-automatic tool based on postgresql full-text feature.
-The concept table labels have been indexed, and a similarity can be constructed by a simple sql query.
+The concept table labels have been indexed, and a similarity score can be constructed by a simple sql query.
 We kept the 10 most similar concepts, and this have been shown to be a quick way to map concepts, after having choosen the best domain.

 2. ANALYTICS
 ############

-- datathon
+- datathon / organization
+A total of 150 person and 20 teams from X countries were present for the two days event.
+20 projects had been prepared thought a forum.
 - technical architechure
-- organization
+OMOP have been loaded into apache HIVE 1.2.1. into ORC format.
+Users had access to the ORC dataset from jupyter notebooks with, python or scala.
+A SQL webclient allowed teams to write SQL from presto on the same dataset.
+The hadoop cluster was a based on 5 computers with 16 cores and 220GO ram.
+The MIMIC-OMOP dataset has been loaded from a PostgreSQL instance to HIVE thought apache SQOOP 1.4.6. directly into the ORC format.
+Participants had also access to the physical modeling of the database thought schemaspy to have access to both table/column comments and primary/foreign key materialising tables relations.

 3. CONTRIBUTION